Lawton Arts and Humanities Grants

 10. Project Changes

-Funds must be used during the awarded grant period and may not be rolled over for use in past or future grant period/fiscal year programs, unless otherwise stated in the grant program guidelines and award notification package.
+• Project date changes – Funds must be used during the awarded grant period and may not be carried over to other periods unless stated in the program guidelines and award notification.

-Budget changes due to a significant change in the scope of the awarded project.
+• Budget changes – Significant changes to the project scope affecting the budget.
 Contact the Grants Office for guidance.

-The Grantee may decide to decline the award after it has been made.
-The Grants Office must be notified in writing if an award will be declined.
-Contact the Grants Office for guidance.
+• The Grantee may decline the award after it is made.
+Written notice must be provided to the Grants Office.
+Contact the office for guidance.

 11. Performance and Reporting